zxku/Allium58CAD/readme.md

 # Keymap

 The included keymap is designed to combine all the basic funcitons of a standard QWERTY layout with a left handed number pad, a macro pad, and a navigation pad.
 This is accomplished using a combination of varrious ZMK behaviors.
-Details on the ZMK Behaviors can be found [here](https://zmk.dev/docs/behaviors/)
+An in depth explination is beyond the scope of this document, I recommend reading up on the official [ZMK Behavior documentation](https://zmk.dev/docs/behaviors/)

 ### Keymap Ideology and Theory